awsdocs/aws-doc-sdk-examples/resources/cdk/README.md

 # About these CDK apps

-This document describes the resources created by the AWS Cloud Development Kit (AWS CDK) apps in this directory.
+This section describes the resources created by the AWS Cloud Development Kit (AWS CDK) apps in this directory.